The Red List | White Rhino

 How does it live?

 White rhinos are most social rhino species.
 Their herd may comprise of 10-15 most of them are female.
 Most adult males are solitary and they mark their territory with excrement and urine.
 The mating period is normally of just 5-10 days.
 Gestation occurs around 16–18 months.
 A single calf is born and usually weighs between 40 and 65 kg.
+A white rhino can live up to 35-40 years.

 How does it look?